lance13c/leafihome-frontend-test/README.md

 ### To install all dependencies

-In the root directory run: `pnpm install`
+In the root directory run: `pnpm install -r`

 ## Run Development